bsoist/labs/analyze/README.md

 ## What to write

-Please refer to program spec on main page of class website for details for this essay.
+Please refer to program spec (link on the class website AND in the assignment on TowerNet) for details for this essay.

 ## How to Submit